Rosenstein dampens hopes for what public will see of Mueller report

 "The guidance I always gave my prosecutors and the agents that I worked with during my tenure on the front lines of law enforcement was: If we aren't prepared to prove our case beyond a reasonable doubt in court, then we have no business making allegations against American citizens," Rosenstein said during a question and answer session at a Washington think tank, the Center for Strategic and International Studies.

-Rosenstein would not answer specific questions about the special counsel investigation into Russian election interference, but he spoke amid a growing expectation that Mueller will deliver a confidential report to the attorney general within the next few weeks — a report that may describe his decisions not to prosecute people he had been investigating.
+Rosenstein would not answer specific questions about the special counsel investigation into Russian interference in the U.S. elections.
+But his comments came amid a growing expectation that Mueller will deliver a confidential report to the attorney general within the next few weeks — a report that may describe his decisions not to prosecute people he had been investigating.

 Trump accuses McCabe, Rosenstein of 'treasonous' plot against himFeb.
 18, 201901:28

-But on the question of whether that information ever becomes public, Rosenstein seemed to be pouring cold water.
+But on the question of whether that information will ever become public, Rosenstein seemed to be pouring cold water.

-Rosenstein criticized former FBI Director James Comey for publicly accusing Clinton and her aides in July 2016 of being "extremely careless in their handling of very sensitive, highly classified information."
+He criticized former FBI Director James Comey for publicly accusing then-Democratic presidential candidate Hillary Clinton and her aides in July 2016 of being "extremely careless in their handling of very sensitive, highly classified information."

 When it comes to law enforcement investigations, transparency is not always a good thing, Rosenstein said.